Ultratight confinement of atoms in a Rydberg empowered optical lattice: Abstract

 \section{Abstract}

-Optical lattices are the basic blocks of atomic quantum technology.
-The scale and resolution of these lattices are diffraction-limited to the light wavelength.
-Tight confinement of single sites in conventional lattices requires excessive laser intensity which in turn suppresses the coherence due to enhanced scattering.
-This article proposes a new scheme for atomic optical lattice with sub-wavelength spatial structure.
-The potential is formed by the nonlinear optical response of the three-level Rydberg-dressed atoms, which is not constrained by the diffraction limit of the driving fields.
-The lattice consists of a 3D array of ultra-narrow Lorentzian wells with sub-nanometer widths.
-These extreme scales are now optically accessible by a hybrid scheme deploying the dipolar interaction and optical twist of atomic eigenstates.
+Optical lattices serve as fundamental building blocks for atomic quantum technology.
+However, the scale and resolution of these lattices are diffraction-limited to the light wavelength.
+In conventional lattices, achieving tight confinement of single sites requires high laser intensity, which unfortunately leads to reduced coherence due to increased scattering.
+This article presents a novel approach for creating an atomic optical lattice with a sub-wavelength spatial structure.
+The potential is generated by leveraging the nonlinear optical response of three-level Rydberg-dressed atoms, which allows us to overcome the diffraction limit of the driving fields.
+The resulting lattice comprises a three-dimensional array of ultra-narrow Lorentzian wells over nanometer scales.
+These unprecedented scales can now be accessed through a hybrid scheme that combines the dipolar interaction and optical twist of atomic eigenstates.
 The interaction-induced two-body resonance that forms the trapping potential, only occurs at a peculiar laser intensity, localizing the trap sites to ultra-narrow regions over the standing-wave driving field.
-The Lorentzian trapping potentials with 2\AA \,width and 30MHz depth are realizable with scattering rates as low as 1Hz.
-The spatial correlation between atoms' position at the resonance points provides a global phononic bus that enables gate operation via the side-band laser driving similar to the ion-trap schemes.
-This feature brings all to all connectivity that unlike the ion counterpart is not limited to one-dimensional lattices.
-The ultra-narrow trapping techniques are particularly demanding for Rydberg-Fermi gates, atomtronics, quantum walks, Hubbard models, and neutral-atom quantum simulation.
+The feasibility study shows that single-atom confinement in Lorentzian sites with 3nm width, and 37MHz depth are realizable with available lasers.
+The development of these ultra-narrow trapping techniques holds great promise for applications such as Rydberg-Fermi gates, atomtronics, quantum walks, Hubbard models, and neutral-atom quantum simulation.